FG 42: Influences/derivatives

 The American M41 Johnson LMG has many parallels with the contemporary FG 42.
 Both had in-line stocks, fed from the left side, and both fired from the open bolt in automatic mode and closed bolt in semi-automatic mode.
 Despite these similarities, there is no evidence that either weapon had any effect on the design of the other.
 As they were both seeking to solve similar problems, it is reasonable to expect that each weapon's respective engineers approached these problems similarly but independently, unaware of the developments of their counterparts.

 It is not easy to determine the significance of the FG 42 in terms of weapons history.
 With a slightly longer barrel and belt-feeding the weapon would have been an excellent light machine gun.
 Its designer Louis Stange knew that, he also built a prototype with belt feed.

 Some features, such as the details of the gas-operated bolt selection process, were studied by US Army engineers after the war.
 These, along with some aspects of the MG 42 general-purpose machine gun, are commonly reported to have been incorporated in the similarly troubled M60 general-purpose machine gun.
 The last known derivatives of the FG 42 were the Swiss Sturmgewehr 52 and M60 machine gun.

+The scarcity and prohibitive cost of genuine FG 42s in contemporary firearms collecting circles has brought about an industry of reproduction FG 42 style rifles by manufacturers in US and Germany.